Atlas975/Notes/DistributedSystems/Software_containment.md

 - This is crucial in modern distributed systems for managing dependencies, enabling cross-platform development, and facilitating cloud scaling and co-location.
 ## Scaling strategies
 - **Scale up (vertical scaling):** Increasing the capacity of a single server.
 Useful when services are stateful to avoid needing coordination with a lock
 - **Scale out (horizontal scaling):** adding more servers, managed by a load balancer.
-Ideal when theres a large disparity between process time and load balance time
+Ideal when there's a large disparity between process time and load balance time

 ![[Pasted image 20240510143820.png|400|400]]

-## Software containment technologies
-- [[Virtualisation]] is used to offer software containi
+## Containment choices
-1. **Virtualization with Hypervisors (e.g., VMware, Hyper-V):** Full machine virtualization provides complete isolation by simulating hardware environments for virtual machines (VMs).
+- [[Virtualisation]]: full machine virtualisation using a hypervisor, provides complete isolation by simulating hardware environments for virtual machines (VMs).
-2. **Containers (e.g., Docker, Kubernetes):** Lightweight virtualization that allows for running multiple isolated systems on a single host machine to maximize efficiency.
+- [[Virtualisation#Types of virtualisation|Containers]]: lightweight virtualisation that allows for running multiple isolated systems on a single host machine to maximise efficiency.
+## Dual-mode operation
+- Allows [[Operating_system_design|OS]] to protect itself from other system components by featuring both a user mode and kernel mode.
+Some instructions are priviled and only executable in kernel mode